xaur/proposal/propsals/proposal-phase-3-draft.md

 #### Events

 * [Blockchain and digitalization](https://decredcommunity.github.io/events/index/20220108.1) - Casablanca, Morocco.
 This was a two days event held in collaboration with [RNI Ain Choq](https://rni.ma/fr/) which is a Moroccan political party that stands for “National Gathering of Independents Party”.
-The talk was about how Blockchain and Decred technology work.
+The talk was about how blockchain and Decred technology work.
 I used the Decred wallet (Decrediton) as an example and discussed how it works and how transactions work.
 * [Decred 6th Anniversary](https://decredcommunity.github.io/events/index/20220206.1) - Casablanca, Morocco.
 On the occasion of the 6th birthday of Decred, we had a great time celebrating this occasion with cake and music.
 Besides the Decred Arabia community, there were representatives of the RNI party, and after the speech of Decred achievements over the last six years, representatives of RNI gave a short thank you speech to the Decred Group, and the party began with music, and everyone enjoyed the cake and pastries.
-* [Decred and AEFDS Association](https://decredcommunity.github.io/events/index/20220326.1) - Deroua, Casablanca.
+* [Decred and AEFDS Association](https://decredcommunity.github.io/events/index/20220326.1) - Deroua, Casablanca, Morocco.
 AEFDS Deroua (education, training and social development association) invited me to talk about Blockchain Technology and Decred Technology at the half-day training organized for their members.
 * [EMEC EXPO 2022 (2nd edition)](https://decredcommunity.github.io/events/index/20220326.1) - Grand Mogador Hotel, Casablanca, Morocco.
 EMEC EXPO is a two-day event dedicated to the company’s digital transformation, axed on e-marketing, e-commerce, hosting & cloud, mobile internet, social networks, and digital signage.
 During these two days, we had the opportunity to represent Decred technology and meet new people from the technology field by exhibiting in a booth.
 We had many questions about how Decred works and the areas of use of its technology.
 * [Partnership signature with JCI](https://decredcommunity.github.io/events/index/20220601.1) - Casablanca, Morocco.
 We have signed a partnership with JCI to provide training to young members of this institute and companies concerning Blockchain technology and Decred technology.